Itsdenty/adonis-swagger-jsdoc/README.md

 # swagger-jsdoc

 **swagger-jsdoc** enables to integrate [Swagger](http://swagger.io) using JSDoc.
 This is a wrapper package that allows you to use the package the adonis way.
+The package has been updated to support the latest adonisjs 4.1

 ## Supported Swagger Versions